Legcord/Legcord/README.md

 - You are breaking [Discord ToS](https://discord.com/terms#software-in-discord%E2%80%99s-services) by using ArmCord, but no one has been banned from using it or any of the client mods included.

 ## Can I use this on anything other than ARM?
 - Yes!
-ArmCord should work normally under Windows, MacOS and Linux as long as it has Electron support.
+ArmCord should work normally under Windows, MacOS, and Linux as long as it has Electron support.

-## How can I access settings?
+## How can I access the settings?
-- Either right click on the tray icon and click `Open Settings` or open Discord settings and scroll the sidebar down until you see information about versions.
-Click on ArmCord version and the settings window will popout.
+- Either right-click on the tray icon and click `Open Settings` or open Discord settings and scroll down the sidebar until you see information about versions.
+Click on the ArmCord version and the settings window will pop out.

 ## How does this work?
 - We are using the official web app and wrapping it up in Electron.
 While you may think this is lame and done like thousands of times before, what makes us unique is that we actually strive for creating a customized experience.
-You can very easily load in themes and mods with no installers/injectors.
-You can even make the client have transparency effects and follow fluent design on Windows!
-At it's core, it's just a simple web wrapper, however we applied many patches to make this work well for you <3
+You can very easily load themes and mods with no installers/injectors.
+You can even make the client have transparency effects and follow the fluent design of Windows!
+At its core, it's just a simple web wrapper, however, we applied many patches to make this work well for you <3

 ## Why is macOS support lacking?
-- Due to me not owning any macOS device, I can't easily debug/test or do anything related with it.
-Of course VMs and Hackintosh machines exist but from my experience these are unreliable or very time consuming to setup and mantain.
+- Due to me not owning any macOS device, I can't easily debug/test or do anything related to it.
+Of course, VMs and Hackintosh machines exist but from my experience, these are unreliable or very time-consuming to set up and maintain.
 While ArmCord "works" on macOS you may encounter weird issues or inconsistencies with other apps in terms of how they behave (for example macOS lack of tray).

 ## Where can I find the source code?
 - The source code is on [GitHub](https://github.com/ArmCord/ArmCord/).